-Each of the Board members is in regular contact with the ACO Managing Director, Chief Financial Officer / Company Secretary and the Investor Relations Manager.
-The ACO has a process for evaluating the performance of senior executives, including the evaluation of performance against key performance indicators.
+Each of the Board members is in regular contact with the ACO General Manager, Chief Financial Officer / Company Secretary and the Investor Relations Manager.
+The ACO has a process for

 The Trustee has entered into a Licence Services Agreement with JBWere Limited under which they have agreed to provide certain services to the Fund in connection with offers made to wholesale clients to invest in the Fund.